sumeetgajjar/CS7610-F20/lab1/REPORT.md

 - This approach helps to keep the design generic and implementation simple.
 This simplified design helps the implementation to avoid using unnecessary `if-else`.

+##### How a message is delivered?
+- Once a message is popped out of the `HoldBackQueue`, the `MsgDeliveryCb` is invoked on the popped `dataMsg`.
+- Before invoking the callback, a log line is printed to indicate delivery. <br/>
+E.g. `I1013 05:04:15.607774    11 multicast.cpp:460] delivering dataMsg: type: 1, sender: 2, msg_id: 4, data: 14, finalSeqId: 9, finalSeqProposer: 1`

+##### How message loss in transit is simulated?
+- All messages are received inside `MulticastService::startListeningForMessages()`.
+On arrival of any time of a message, `MulticastService::dropMessage` is invoked.
+If `--dropRate` is set, then it generates a `0 < random_number < 1`, if the `random_number < dropRate`, the message is dropped.
+- Before dropping the message, a log line is printed to indicate message drop. <br/>
+E.g. `W1013 04:49:14.118077     8 multicast.cpp:349] dropping SeqAckMsg from: sumeet-g-beta.cs7610-bridge`

+##### How message delay in transit is simulated?
+- Before sending a `AckMessage` or `SeqAckMessage`, `MulticastService::delayMessage` is invoked.
+If `--delay` is set, then 50% of the message are delayed by the given `delay`.
+- Before delaying the message, a log line is printed to indicate message delay. <br/>
+E.g. `W1013 04:40:28.443655     8 multicast.cpp:356] delaying messageType: SeqAckMsg by 2000ms`

 ##### What happens if a message is dropped or delayed?

 *Note:* A `MsgIdentifier` which consists of `sender` and `msg_id` is used to identify duplicate messages.